-High court enforcement officers a type of bailiff have the power to enter into a business premise, but they cannot force entry on a first–time basis.
-They can only forcefully enter a premises, if they have previously entered and written a list of goods or they are there to evict you from the property.
+High court enforcement officers a type of bailiff, have the power to enter into a business premise and can force entry on a first-time visit, even if they haven’t written a list of goods agreement.

-However, in most situations, bailiffs will not break into a business premises as their aim is to speak to the company director to ensure that they are aware of the debt and assess their affordability for repaying the debt.
-On the majority of occasions, if a bailiff cannot enter a property and the director is not in, they will return another day in business hours to try to speak to the director in person.
+In most situations, bailiffs will not look to break into a business premises as their aim is to speak to the company director to ensure that they are aware of the debt and assess their affordability for repaying the debt.
+However, if they decide they do want to enter to collect goods, they do have that power.

 There is a strict set of guidelines which a bailiff must adhere too, regarding what they are allowed to take and when they are allowed to enter a premise.
 However, if a limited company, sole trader or partnership owes money to creditors, then bailiffs will legally be able to take certain goods and assets.

 If you have a visit from a bailiff, fundamentally it means that there are problems within the business and creditors are owed money.
 This can be a big worry, but we have the experience and expertise to help you through a difficult situation.
 Depending on the circumstances of the company, there may be rescue options available, alternatively, it might be a case of closing the company down in the most efficient manner.